Presentation and contact

 Submission of a special issue: before May 10th, each year, at our email, with a presentation of the project, the names of the coordinators, and the description of the associated event (if relevant).
 Accepted proposals are notified in July.

-The pre-print can be dissaminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the final version, during two years after publication.
+The pre-print can be dissaminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the accepted version (=post-print), during one year after publication.
+The Presses de Sciences Po release the edited version free online after two years of restricted access.

 List of accepted articles, to be published

-Issues from 1950 to today: Jstor (Jstor subscription needed)
+Issues from 1950 to today: Jstor (Jstor subscription needed.
+Issues directly accessible after publication).

 Issues from 1950 to 2002 are free on Persée.